In accordance with federal regulations below is a summary of consumer information that must be disclosed to all students at Humphreys University.

 The University maintains its website at www.humphreys.edu.
 The site provides links to University departments and their programs and services.
 A pictorial history of the University and other galleries provide an insider’s view of the University and its culture.
 The website also is the portal to the University’s online course offerings.

 The university commemorates Constitution Day each year.
-See Academic Calendar.
+For 2021, we are commemorating Constitution Day on October 5, 2021.
+See ACADEMIC CALENDAR.

 Voter Registration Information